EgorCode/nodepayai/README.md

-# Grass
+# Nodepay
 An unofficial Docker Image for nodepay
 Available on [Docker Hub](https://hub.docker.com/egocode/nodepayai)

-## What's Grass?
-Grass allows you to earn passive income by sharing your network bandwidth

 ## How to get started?
-1. Register a Grass Account if you don't have one already: [getgrass.io](https://app.getgrass.io/register/?referralCode=VqlevN7hfQLGGiQ)
+1. Register a Grass Account if you don't have one already: [nodepay]
 2. Either build this image from source, or download it from Docker Hub
 3. Set envriomental variables to their respective values: GRASS_USER and GRASS_PASS
 4. You're good to go!
 Once started, the docker exposes your current network status and lifetime earnings on port 80